radiantly/Invisiwind/README.md

 #### What OSes are supported?

 Windows 10 v2004 or above.
-On previous versions of windows, a black screen is shown instead of hiding the window.
+On previous versions of windows, a black screen shows up instead of hiding the window.

 #### Do future instances of the application get automatically hidden?